Get an Estimate

 How to Install a Window AC Unit: Step-By-Step Guide

 While window air conditioning units may seem a bit intimidating, they’re actually pretty easy to install.
-Unless of course, your existing windows are damaged, in which case you may want to consider learning how to measure for replacement windows before a heatwave hits!
+Unless of course, your existing windows are damaged, in which case you may want to consider learning how to install window ac unit before a heatwave hits!

 In all seriousness, it just takes the right installation guide and tools to get the job done.
 Read on to learn more about properly installing your window AC unit.